bardurt/bardurt/README.md

 ## Quick overview

 ### What I do

-I specialize in application development, with the past four years focused primarily on mobile applications.
-Mobile development facinates me because it blends logical programming, performance optimization, and design in a way that I find rewarding and challenging.
+I specialize in application development, with the past four years primarily focused on **mobile applications**.
+Mobile development fascinates me because it merges logic, performance optimization, and design into a rewarding challenge.

-In my free time, I enjoy working with statistical data and performing complex calculations.
-I analyze large datasets using Python and R to identify patterns, correlations, and anomalies.
-For exceptionally large datasets requiring high-performance computing, I process the data using Java or C++ before leveraging Python or R for in-depth analysis.
+In my free time, I enjoy working with **statistical data and complex calculations**.
+Using **Python** and **R**, I analyze large datasets to uncover patterns, correlations, and anomalies.
+For exceptionally large datasets requiring high-performance processing, I preprocess data with **Java** or **C++** before diving deeper.

-Additionally, I enjoy building trading bots for market speculation, primarily focusing on indices.
-I don’t create these bots to maximize profits but rather for the challenge they present.
-Developing them demands extreme focus and comes with its own costs, making the process both demanding and rewarding.
-I usually post results from my bots on twitter / x.
+I also enjoy building trading bots for market speculation, primarily focusing on indices.
+While I don’t create them for profit, I find the process incredibly engaging.
+Developing these bots demands precision and focus, making it both a technical and intellectual challenge.
+I often share insights and results from my bots on X/Twitter.

 ## My skills